-- (1) A participant in a hearing before a single member of the Tribunal may appeal a decision by that member to a full panel of the Tribunal. - (2) Subject to the rules of the High Court, a participant in a hearing before a full panel of the Tribunal may- - (a) apply to the High Court to review the decision of the Tribunal in that matter; or
+(1) A participant in a hearing before a single member of the Tribunal may appeal a decision by that member to a full panel of the Tribunal.

-(b) appeal to the High Court against the decision of the Tribunal in that matter, other than a decision in terms of section 138.
+- (2) Subject to the rules of the High Court, a participant in a hearing before a full panel of the Tribunal may- - (a) apply to the High Court to review the decision of the Tribunal in that matter; or - (b) appeal to the High Court against the decision of the Tribunal in that matter, other than a decision in terms of section 138 or section 69(2)(b) or 73 of the Consumer Protection Act, 2008, as the case may be.